kulttuuri/containers-on-the-fly/webapp/backend/README.md

 Backend server for AI Docker server reservation software, written in Python 3.
 FastAPI is being used for the API implementation.

+## database

+at the moment, production db is at /home/alposta/aiserver/webapp/backend

+### how to use
+--log in to the db
+sudo sqlite3 aiserver.db
+--Look all the tables
+.tables
+--make data look better in terminal
+.mode column
+.headers ON
+--looking data from one table
+select * from "table";
+-- exiting sqlite
+.exit
+--updating
+update Container set imageName = "new name" where containerId = id

+--example, how to check containers in table and add one container there --Additions are needed for 2 tables Container and ContainerPort

+--listing all
+select * from Container;
+insert into Container (public, imageName, name, description) values (true, "docker image name", "name to show in frontend", "description");

+insert into ContainerPort (containerId, serviceName, port) values (2, "SSH", 22);

+####
+changing reservation time

+update Reservation set endDate = "2022-12-16 20:16:22.752000" where reservationId = 82

 ## Settings File

 The settings file should be first created in order to start working with the project.
 File should be created in location ``webapp/backend/settings.json``.
 Below is an example of this file: